 I want white, law-abiding Americans to imagine what it feels like to be a black man; to worry that, as you drive home from work, pop out to the grocery store to buy some milk, or go for a jog in your own neighbourhood, you will be engaged by a police officer on the flimsiest grounds and wind up dead from the encounter.

 It is true, all lives matter, equally.
 Nobody should argue that.
 I am not arguing that.
 Except, the countless black men and women killed or maimed in instances of police brutality attest to the fact that, in the eyes of the law, black lives do not matter.

-Every day in America laws affirming the equal rights of citizens under the law hang like a sword of Damocles over the lives of black people.
+Every day in America laws affirming the equal rights of citizens to justice hang like a sword of Damocles over the lives of black people.
 To suggest “black lives matter” is not to denigrate the lives of others, it is to decry the unpunished murders of black lives by police officers.
 It is to denounce the truth of how the application of law unfolds in America’s streets; as if the lives of blacks were the subject of an implied, undeclared Constitutional notwithstanding clause by police forces, District Attorneys, and Judges across the land.

 American history is littered with instances that clearly demonstrate how the culture believes some lives are disposable; primarily for the benefit of its white economic and cultural elites.
 Most Americans are completely ignorant about how their nation’s transformation from an upstart British colony to the political and economic powerhouse it is today was absolutely dependent on two heinous political acts grounded in white supremacy.